jmmastey/level_up_exercises/dino_catalog/README.md

 Go check out the CSVs and come back.
 Done?
 Cool, I've just got a few features I need:

 1. I loaded my favorite dinosaurs into a CSV file you'll need to parse.
 I don't know a lot about African Dinosaurs though, so I downloaded one from The Pirate Bay.
-It isn't formatted as well as mine, but please try to parse it anyway.
+It isn't formatted as well as mine, so you'll need to handle both formats.
 2. I have friends who ask me a lot of questions about dinosaurs (I'm kind of a big deal).
 Please make sure the dinodex is able to answer these things for me:
     * Grab all the dinosaurs that were bipeds.
     * Grab all the dinosaurs that were carnivores (fish and insects count).